noiseprotocol/noise_spec/noise.md

  * A buffer to write the message into

  * Message prologue data (may be zero bytes).
-This is any data such as header fields that should be authenticated along with the message.

  * A descriptor

  * Payload data (may be zero bytes).

-First `Auth()` is called on the session's kernel and is given the message prologue.
+ * A `final` flag indicating whether this is the final handshake message.

+First `MixHash(prologue)` is called.
 Then the descriptor is processed sequentially.
-Finally `WritePayload()` is called on the session and is given the payload.
+Finally `WritePayload(buffer, payload, final)` is called on the session.

-To read the message requires first calling `Auth()` on the reading session's kernel, providing the same prologue that was used when writing the message.
+To read the message `MixHash(prologue)` is called on the reading session.
 Then the descriptor is processed sequentially.
-Finally `ReadPayload()` is called to return the payload.
+Finally `ReadPayload(buffer, final)` is called to return the payload.

 8. Protocol processing
 =======================